 Cauvery Peak: Indian Speciality Coffee

 India isn’t yet well known for its speciality Arabica coffee but we’re hoping that our work with this incredible farm will help to introduce Indian speciality coffee to coffee drinkers who haven’t tried it before.

 Our Co-founder, Dave, travelled to Southern India in 2019 to visit Cauvery Peak and meet owner Ramraj Ramesh.
-We love the coffee from Cauvery Peak so much that it’s now a staple part of our house blend, Extract Original and makes a regular appearance as one of our limited edition coffees.
+We love the coffee from Cauvery Peak so much that it’s now a staple part of our house blend, Extract Original and Cauvery Peak Espresso makes a regular appearance on rotating list of single origin coffees.

 Meet Ramraj Ramesh

 Cauvery Peak coffee estate has been in Mr Ramesh’s family for more than 70 years.

 Mr Ramesh has invested heavily in environmental conservation, coffee quality and worker welfare for decades.
 We were lucky enough to see these projects first-hand when we visited the farm.

 Most of the coffee pickers are women, seen as more skilled and reliable

 The women who pick for Cauvery Peak are provided housing, fuel and transport to and from the farm.
 Their children receive free education and school milk.